labgem/microscope-user-doc/docs/content/compgenomics/genomicIsland.rst

 * **item B**: export genes in the region to a gene cart.

 * **item C**: color intensity Bblance in correlation with similarity results.
-Modify minLrap, maxLrap or identity % to view gene correspondences in reference organisms.
+Modify minLrap, maxLrap or identity % to view gene correspondences in reference genomes.

-* **item D**: region table : Each line in the table represents information about a gene.
+* **item D**: region table: Each line in the table represents information about a gene.
 White background represents genes before and after the region (four genes at each side of the region).

 	* **MoveTo**: display MaGe viewer centered on selected gene.
 	* **Label**: gene label.